Foot and Ankle Doctor Blog Space

 It is important to ask your doctor about rehab options after you receive treatment for your injury.
 Stretching, strength training, and balance exercises may help the ankle heal while also preventing further injury.

-If you have any questions, please feel free to contact our offices located in Beverly Hills, Encino, Los Angeles, and Los Alamitos, CA .
+If you have any questions, please feel free to contact our offices located in Beverly Hills, Encino, Los Angeles, Los Alamitos, CA and Pasadena, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Ankle Sprains